nicolaslequeux/nlxtech/README.md

-# nlxtech
+## NLX Technologies
 <https://nlxtech.com>

 Consulting in Algorithmic Trading

-Repository deployed with GitHub Pages from master branch
+This website has been designed with Mobirise + hosting on GitHub Pages

-git push origin master == deployed!

-HTTPS Enforced

-Memo:\
-CNAME map a domain name to another domain name rather than an IP.
-It is more reliable and easier to manage than APEX (naked domain)
+nlxt notes :

-nlxtech.com is managed by Office 365
+* nlxtech.com DNS is managed by Office 365
+* git push origin master == deployed on with HTTPS Enforced
+* Added (style="text-align:justify") to text of introduction